Inklingo

 signo

-Employ 'signo' when referring to a small piece of evidence or an indication that suggests something else is true or has happened.
+Use this for a small amount of evidence or an indication that suggests something is happening or has happened.

 A small, wispy plume of gray smoke rising visibly from behind a green grassy hill under a bright blue sky, indicating fire.